Growing the Movement

 - Continuing to partner with hunters, anglers and outdoor recreation organizations.

-COMMUNITIES OF COLOR: Research has shown that communities of color have higher exposure rates to air pollution, landfills, power plants and hazardous waste sites; and climate change and water contamination disproportionately affect low-income and communities of color across the nation.
+DIVERSITY, EQUITY & INCLUSION: Research has shown that communities of color have higher exposure rates to air pollution, landfills, power plants and hazardous waste sites while having access to parks and green spaces; and climate change and water contamination disproportionately affect low-income and communities of color across the nation.
 The Turner Foundation seeks to resolve this overwhelming disparity by:

 - Funding grassroots initiatives led by and to assist marginalized communities of color, including indigenous communities;

-- Funding nonprofits with a mission or specific initiatives or programs focused on diversifying the conservation movement;
+- Funding nonprofits with a mission or specific initiatives or programs focused on integrating diversity, equity and inclusion into the conservation movement;

 - Encouraging and fostering partnerships between grassroots organizations and large environmental organizations; and